Blue and White Asymmetrical Vintage Platter Wall | Design Yours Today

 Looking at my layout on the floor, I started by hanging my largest vintage platter first in the middle of the wall’s measurements.

 Second, I hung the platter above it and the two to the sides.
-Since I’m a very visual person, I photographed the wall’s progression for you here.
+Since I’m very visual, I photographed the wall’s progression for you here.

 This is about the time I decided to change up my wall design.
 Adding the two platters I had planned for the bottom to the sides.
 And now I needed two or three more vintage platters once again.